weaversa/cryptol-course/labs/SAW/SAW.md

 ```
 {% endraw %}

+However, the above is not quite right just yet.
+As well we also need
-However, we still need to make a test for each length encountered:
+to make a test for each individual length we desire to verify (say,
+lengths 5 and 10):

 ```python
 class ArrayTests(unittest.TestCase):